Drawing; A Tale of Two Realities.

 Behaviourism is perfectly respectable well established science supported by proofs, and they are not wrong.
 Single celled organisms, plants, fungi and even multicellular animals like sponges have no minds.
 The organisation in sponges is completely decentralised, and their intelligences is entirely intrinsic.
 Organisms without neurones have no brains and without minds their intelligences will be entirely intrinsic.
 Intrinsic intelligences include sophisticated social co-operative behaviours that are social, altruistic and even moral, so from the outside they can look as if they are being guided by minds with consciousnesses.

 The building blocks of multicellular organisms are cells, and cells themselves hold intrinsic intelligences that are astounding in their complexity and variety of responses.
 Slime mould cells co-operate to solve mazes.
 Cells co-operate together in extremely sophisticated ways, and our bodies can be viewed as societies of cells.
-An organ in our bodies, be a pacreas, a heart or a kidney is a
+An organ in our bodies, be a pancreas, a heart or a kidney is a

-"cCnsciousness studies" have become very popular subject in our academies that has become wedded to a particular framing of an idea they call "the Hard Problem of Consciousness".
+"Consciousness studies" have become very popular subject in our academies that has become wedded to a particular framing of an idea they call "the Hard Problem of Consciousness".
 The hard problem of consciousness was put forward in 1995 by a colourful Australian philosopher who dresses like a beatnik, his name is David Chalmers.

 To paraphrase Chalmers' Hard Question; Philosophers of the mind are now asking "how do physical processes produce the rich conscious experiences of seeing colours, tasting lemons and having feelings?"
 Very soon after this question was asked an influential philosopher called Daniel Dennett stepped in questioning whether phenomenal experiences (qualia) are real or illusory.
 He argued that if conscious experiences are an illusion the hard question goes away.
 For the last three decades the philosophers have been divided into two factions with neither side able to land a solid blow against the other.
 Out of the stalemate a movement called the panpsychism has been allowed to flourish.
 Panpsychists, largely led by a British philosopher called Philip Goff, propose that consciousness is a attribute of all matter, a bit like mass or gravity.
 They think even stones contain the secret sauce of consciousness, and that secret sauce has been concentrated and magnified by evolution into a powerful entity in the minds of animals like ourselves. (reading list below).
 I agree with neuroscientists who say that Phil Goff must be wrong because consciousness depends on ownership of a mind.
 Stones have no minds and therefore no consciousness.